Jesus Is Just Alright

-"Jesus Is Just Alright" is a gospel song written by Art Reynolds and first recorded by Reynolds' own group, The Art Reynolds Singers, on their 1966 album, Tellin' It Like It Is.
+"Jesus Is Just Alright" is a gospel song written by American singer Art Reynolds and first recorded by Reynolds' group, The Art Reynolds Singers, for their 1966 album, Tellin' It Like It Is.

-The song's title makes use of the American slang term "all-right", which during the 1960s was used to describe something that was considered 'cool' or very good.
-The song has been covered by a number of bands and artists over the years, including the Byrds, Underground Sunshine, the Doobie Brothers, Alexis Korner, the Ventures, DC Talk, Stryper, Shelagh McDonald, and Robert Randolph (featuring Eric Clapton).
+The song's title makes use of the American slang term "just alright", which during the 1960s was used to describe something that was considered cool or hip.
+The song has been covered by various bands and artists over the years, including the Byrds, Underground Sunshine, the Doobie Brothers, Alexis Korner, the Ventures, DC Talk, Stryper, Shelagh McDonald, and Robert Randolph (featuring Eric Clapton).

-The first cover version of the song was recorded by the Los Angeles band the Byrds on their 1969 album, Ballad of Easy Rider.
-The song was later recorded by The Doobie Brothers, who included it on their 1972 album, Toulouse Street.
-The Doobie Brothers' version of the song was released as a single in November 1972 and it became a hit in the United States, peaking at No. 35 on the Billboard Hot 100.
-In 1973, American rock band Exile released their self titled debut album which included a cover.
+The first cover version of the song was recorded by the Byrds on their 1969 album Ballad of Easy Rider.
+The Doobie Brothers included their version on their 1972 album Toulouse Street.
+Released as a single in November 1972, this version peaked at No. 35 on the Billboard Hot 100.
+In 1973, American rock band Exile released their self titled debut album, which included a cover of the song.
 In 1992, the Christian rock and hip hop group DC Talk released a version of "Jesus Is Just Alright" on their Free at Last album.
 The song has also been covered by Robert Randolph on his Colorblind album, with guest artist Eric Clapton and Stryper's 2013 release, No More Hell to Pay.